 TGaz Editor: Change the text in P91L32-33 as follows:

 capabilities element to 1.
-A STA shall not set the Secure ToF Supported field to 1 if it has not also set the First Path Training Supported field to 1.
+A STA shall not set the Secure ToF Supported field to 1 if it has not also set to 1the First Path Training Supported fieldin the Beamforming Capability subelement of the EDMG Capability element .